 Some theories exist that endometriosis might be an autoimmune disease.

-General symptoms of endometriosis can include (but are not limited
+General symptoms of endometriosis can include (but are not limited to):

-- Extremely painful (or disabling) menstrual cramps; pain may get worse
+- Extremely painful (or disabling) menstrual cramps; pain may get worse over time

 - Chronic pelvic pain (includes lower back pain and pelvic pain)